okhaled9/Nawy-task/README.md

 The application will be accessible at `http://localhost:3000` after the Docker containers are up and running.

 And the backend is also exposed at `http://localhost:8000`.

+## Future Features

+The following features are planned for future releases:

+- Dark Mode Toggle

+- Google Maps Integration
+  - Visual representation of apartment locations
+  - Quick access to directions